In most of the other DGI Lessons, we’ve talked about reasons to buy a stock:

 Unlike other styles of investing, dividend growth investing is not about buying low and selling high.
 You are not trying to make money by flipping the stocks.
 Instead, you are trying to make money by collecting an ever-rising stream of cash dividends.

-This kind of stock investing is like being a landlord.
+Dividend growth investing is like being a landlord.
 A landlord buys properties so that he can rent them out.
-Over the long term, he makes money by collecting rents.
+He makes money by collecting rents.
 He doesn’t flip the properties.

 Treat Selling in Your Business Plan

 You have a business plan, right?
-We talked about business plans in Lesson 12 Part 1 and Part 2, as well as in Lesson 13.
+We talked about running your investing like a business in Lesson 12 and constructing your business plan in Lesson 13.
 In my opinion, every serious investor should have a business plan.

 Your business plan should contain guidelines for when you will consider selling a dividend growth stock.

 Why?
 Because we always strive to make our investing activities rational.
-We don’t want to sell in a panic, churning our accounts and overtrading.
+We don’t want to sell in a panic, churn our accounts, or over-trade.
 That is self-defeating behavior.

-So as we talk about reasons to consider selling in the remainder of this article, consider incorporating the concepts that make sense to you as guidelines in your own business plan.
-That’s what I have done.
+So as we talk about reasons to consider selling in the remainder of this article, think about incorporating the concepts that make sense to you into your own business plan.

 Reasons to Consider Selling

-Go back to our basic business model: As a dividend growth investor, your goal is to collect, over time, stocks that pay a rising stream of dividends.
-Your end-game is to live off those dividends when you retire.
+Remember our basic business model: As a dividend growth investor, the goal is to collect, over time, stocks that pay a rising stream of dividends.
+The end-game is to live off those dividends in retirement.

-A stock cuts, freezes, or suspends its dividend.
+1. A stock cuts, freezes, or suspends its dividend

-But that was not the reason to sell.
-The sale was not made in fear of further loss.
-The reason to sell was the dividend cut.
-The reduced dividend was inconsistent with my goal, which is to have increasing dividends.
+But I sold out of my positions, and the sales were not made in fear of further loss.
+The reason to sell in each case was the dividend cut.
+The reduced dividends for GE and KMI were inconsistent with my goal, which is to have increasing dividends.

 I discussed how I value stocks in Lesson 11.
 In my Dividend Growth Stock of the Month articles, I summarize valuation in a table like this.